-Example: The shoes compliment his jacket.
+The shoes complement his jacket.

-Commas After Prepositional Phrases
+23. Commas After Prepositional Phrases

 Knowing when and where to use commas can baffle the most seasoned grammar expert.
 One place that commas are typically missing is after prepositional phrases.
 A preposition typically indicates time or place.

 These are just a few of the prepositions, but you get the idea.
 Now, a prepositional phrase is the phrase that has a preposition that modifies the object.
 So:

 - At the park (park is the object)

 - When I ate dinner (dinner is the object)